 - Magnitude value: Each bar’s color is within a continuum and illustrates the magnitude value for the bar.
-To set this up, include a magnitude field in your query and specify a continuous palette (one that shades from one color to another) in the visualization options.
+To set this up, include a magnitude field in your query and specify a continuous palette (one that shades from one color to another, such as the sequential and diverging palettes in Looker’s color collections in the visualization options.

 - Detail value: Each bar’s color indicates its value in the detail field.
 To set this up, include a detail field in your data and choose a categorical palette (one that has multiple individual colors) in the visualization options.
 (If you don’t have a magnitude field, you can select a continuous palette and the colors will refer to the values in the detail field.
 But if you do have a magnitude field and select a continuous palette, the colors will always apply to the magnitude field.)

 - In all other cases, the bar colors use a repeating pattern of the colors you select in the visualization options.